“Education is the most powerful weapon you can use to change the world.” – Nelson Mandela.

 Understanding how your credit score impacts your ability to refinance student loans is crucial.
 Here are some key points to consider:

-• Factors affecting credit scores: Your credit score is influenced by various factors, including payment history, credit utilisation, length of credit history, types of credit used, and recent applications for new credit.
+• Factors affecting credit scores: Your credit score is influenced by various factors, including payment history, credit utilization, length of credit history, types of credit used, and recent applications for new credit.
 Lenders look at these factors when evaluating refinancing applications.

-• Strategies to improve your credit score: If you have a low credit score and want to refinance student loans, there are steps you can take to improve it:
+• Strategies to improve your credit score: If you have a low credit score and want to refinance student loans, you can improve it.
+Pay bills on time: Consistently paying bills by their due dates can positively impact your credit score.

 • Importance of checking your credit report: Regularly reviewing your credit report allows you to identify any errors or discrepancies that could negatively impact your score.
 You can obtain free copies of your information from the three major credit bureaus once a year.